 Both her parents were creative people, although she lost her mother at the age of eleven years, she can still remember her mother sewing gifts and dressing dolls, for friends and family.

-Her father was an artist and painter, whilst being a handy man around the house, he could turn his hand to most things, so it was this influence in her life that started her creative pursuits.
+Her father was an artist and painter, owning a Panel and spray painting business, he was very handy around the house, he could turn his hand to most things, so it was this influence in her life that started her creative pursuits.

 Through school Helen excelled in dressmaking, art and domestic arts, when she left school, she trained to be a hairdresser before she became married and had a family.

 During the years her children were young, Helen made some of her clothes and the children’s plus enrolled in creative classes such as china painting, doll making, wood carving, and jewellery making etc.

 Once the children left home, Helen embarked on having embroidery classes in her home at weekends and at night, which before long developed into 3 classes a week!
 She then decided to give her part time job up to engage in running the business full time.

 Hence her business “Helen Eriksson, Creative Embroidery'” was born.